mcfadden/mcfadden.github.io/_posts/2016-03-30-open-sprinkler.md

 While this is definitely heading in the right direction, I didn't have the time to reinvent the wheel on this round.
 A little bit more searching lead me to the [OpenSprinkler](http://www.opensprinkler.com).

-This was extremily appealing to me as even their [main product](https://opensprinkler.com/product/opensprinkler/) is just an Arduino with some custom software on it.
+This was extremely appealing to me as even their [main product](https://opensprinkler.com/product/opensprinkler/) is just an Arduino with some custom software on it.
 I wanted something a little bit more flexible.
 And I really wanted to be able to write my code in Ruby.
 I love Ruby.

 What I really wanted was something based on the RaspberryPi.
 A few months after I first came across OpenSprinkler they launched [OpenSprinkler Pi](https://opensprinkler.com/product/opensprinkler-pi/).
 It's exactly what it sounds like.
 You provide a Raspberry Pi and they provide a daughter board that has 8 sprinkler zone outputs.